MidnattLantern/hidoc/README.md

 Quicksand
 Edu SA Beginner (unused)

-The user interface will evolve with time, putting the documentation on the spotlight.
+The user interface will evolve with time, putting the documentation in the spotlight.

 Wireframes